Ruckus Society: Services and collaborations

 The Ruckus Society has co-sponsored projects including the Not Your Soldier Project (NYS), a counter-recruitment effort with the War Resisters League, and the Indigenous Peoples' Power Project (IP3), bringing together indigenous youth organizers from all over the country.

 In 2006, Ruckus teamed up with Working Assets for an Election Protection project.
 Together with Global Exchange and Rainforest Action Network, they worked against Ford Motor Company and later other auto-manufacturers.

-The Ruckus Society is a member of numerous coalitions efforts, and have performed actions for Wal-Mart Watch and others.
+The Ruckus Society is a member of numerous coalitions efforts, and has performed actions for Wal-Mart Watch and others.
 The group has provided training to Greenpeace, Patagonia, Inc., the California Faculty Association, United Students Against Sweatshops, Students for Bhopal, Student/Farmworker Alliance, the Silicon Valley Toxics Coalition, Students for a Free Tibet and Detroit Summer.

 The Ruckus Society helped bottomline organizing for the US Social Forum in Detroit in 2010 and hosted a Migrant Rights Action Camp with NDLON at the Highlander Center in 2011.